 If you are not sure which number to call, check the Child protection contacts page for details on the LGAs covered by each intake service.

 If you're worried about a child’s wellbeing, but don’t believe the child needs protection

-Referring to Child FIRST or The Orange Door would be appropriate where families:
+Referring to The Orange Door is appropriate where families are: